valentynkt/BackendGarden/content/How to evoke emotion with video.md

 Emotions mess with [[Emotions deeply affect our thoughts, actions, and world view|how people percieve things]] and you can help the audience along their journey of experiencing emotions with motion/set/lighting/color/sound/music design and how the story is framed.

-You can also use irony/meta to have the audience experience something different outside of the character's experience.
+You can also use [[Humor is a benign violation of expectations|irony/meta]] to have the audience experience something different outside of the character's experience.

-Humor: subvert expectations